MoOx/pjax/README.md

   switchesOptions: {
     ".js-Pjax": {
       classNames: {
-        // class added on the element that will be removed
+        // class added to the old element being replaced, e.g. a fade out
         remove: "Animated Animated--reverse Animate--fast Animate--noDelay",
-        // class added on the element that will be added
+        // class added to the new element that is replacing the old one, e.g. a fade in
         add: "Animated",
-        // class added on the element when it go backward
+        // class added on the element when navigating back
         backward: "Animate--slideInRight",
-        // class added on the element when it go forward (used for new page too)
+        // class added on the element when navigating forward (used for new page too)
         forward: "Animate--slideInLeft"
       },
       callbacks: {
-        // to make a nice transition with 2 pages as the same time
+        // to make a nice transition with 2 pages at the same time
-        // we are playing with absolute positioning for element we are removing
+        // we are playing with absolute positioning for the element we are removing
         // & we need live metrics to have something great
         // see associated CSS below
         removeElement: function(el) {